Taco Bell comeback on tap in Rantoul

 Restaurant questions?
 Submit them here

-The eatery would be located at the former site of J&D Auto-Truck Sales Inc., just east of the McDonald’s restaurant.
+The eatery would be located at the former site of J&D Auto-Truck Sales Inc., just east of McDonald’s.

 Kallergis, owner of Chicago-based Buddybells Inc., said his company opted to build new rather than remodel the former restaurant location.